onewalnut/onewalnut.github.io/README.md

-This homepage is powered by the academicpages template and hosted on GitHub pages.
+This homepage is powered by the academicpages template.